4 New COVID Cases, No New Deaths

 There are 4 new COVID cases in Saline County, and no new deaths.

-Salina Regional Health Center reports they currently have 2 patients who requires hospitalization for COVID-19.
+Salina Regional Health Center reports they currently have 1 patient who requires hospitalization for COVID-19.

 The county dashboard has been updated with the latest information: